rjkviegas/course/pills/escalation_process.md

 6. *Ask your cohort.* Remember everyone is on the same learning journey it's likely they are wrestling with similar issues.
 Send your question to your cohort channel :)

-7. *Coach.* If all else fails, get some 1-1 help from a coach.
+7. *Ask a coach.* If all else fails, get some 1-1 help from a coach.
 This help may come in the form of more questions!

 Coaches will be available  during coaching hours (9:30am to 12:30pm) on slack to support you.